Meal plan selections may be made through the Meal Plans and 49er Card Office or the Housing & Residence Life website application.

 North Carolina tax law requires the meal swipe portion of the meal plan be subject to sales tax; the associated Declining Balance portion of the meal plan is subject to sales tax at the point of sale.

 During the period of occupancy, UNC Charlotte will provide meals according to the plan selected.
-A student in ‘required’ housing is required to select a meal plan during the housing selection process.
+A student in “required” housing is required to select a meal plan during the housing selection process.
 The student will be charged each semester for a meal plan selection.
-If a meal plan is not chosen, the least expensive option based on earned credit hours will be added.
-Non-use of a meal plan by a student in ‘required’ housing does not nullify the requirement to purchase a plan each semester nor does it nullify the charge for an unused plan.
+Non-use of a meal plan by a student in “required” housing does not nullify the requirement to purchase a plan each semester nor does it nullify the charge for an unused plan.
+If a plan is not selected or if an incorrect plan is requested, an eligible plan will be assigned.

-Plans offered by the University to on-campus residents in "required" housing consist of both meals and declining balance.
-These meal plans do NOT carry forward to future semesters.
-Meals are used at both South Village Crossing and Crown Commons dining facilities.
-Declining balance is used at all University dining locations.
+Plans offered by the University to on-campus residents in “required” housing consist of both meal swipes and declining balance dollars.
+The meal swipes within these traditional meal plans do NOT carry forward to future semesters.
+The Declining Balance dollars within these traditional meal plans DO carry over from the fall semester to the spring semester.
+Meal swipes are used at South Village, SoVi2Go, and Crown Commons dining facilities.
+Declining Balance can be used at all University retail dining locations, resident dining locations, and athletic concessions.

-Upperclassmen assigned to ‘non-required’ housing – the apartments in Belk, Elm, Levine, Martin, Miltimore, Pine, Wallis and Witherspoon Halls or to Greek Village – may choose the All Declining Balance meal plan offered.
-Unspent funds from this plan DO carry over from Fall to Spring and through the end of the second summer session for the academic year.
+Upperclass students assigned to “non-required” housing – the apartments in Belk, Elm, Levine, Martin, Miltimore, Pine, Wallis and Witherspoon Halls or Greek Village – may choose from any of the meal plans offered.
+Their five options are: The Daily Plan, the 160 block plan, the 100 block plan, or one of the 1200 or 875 Declining Balance only plans.
+(Any unspent funds remaining from the all-declining-balance meal plans will carry forward from fall to spring and through the end of the second summer session for the academic year.)

 Changes and Cancellations

 Once a request for cancellation due to a withdrawal from the University has been reviewed and validated, the student will be financially responsible for the daily prorated dining charge for their plan.
-The cancellation will also incur a $150.00 Withdrawal Charge which will be applied to the student’s account.
-The meal plan charge will be prorated through the week of the last use of the plan or through the effective date of withdrawal from the University, whichever date is later.
-The prorated amount will be issued and credited to the student’s account.
+The meal plan charge will be prorated through the week of the last use of the plan or through the effective date of withdrawal from the University, whichever date is later; and a prorated amount will be credited to the student’s account.
+This cancellation will also incur a $150 withdrawal charge, which will be applied to the student’s account.
 There are no cancellations or refunds permitted for students who withdraw within the last four (4) weeks of classes, based on the last date of the semester.
 If a student is released from their dining contract due to withdrawal from the University but re-enrolls later for the initially withdrawn term the student will again become financially responsible for the originally contracted dining plan.

 All meal plan change and cancellation requests can be submitted online by clicking on the Meal Plan Selection form.
 Any questions may be directed to the Meal Plans and 49er Card Office, located in room 175 Auxiliary Services Building or at 704-687-7337.

-Disclosure Terms and Conditions for Optional Dining Account
+Disclosure Terns and Conditions for Optional Dining Account

 - Deposits may also be made at the 49er Card Online website.